If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 Do I need an outline?

 Some people write stories with no plan or outline.
+Others have all the details planned out.

 This technique is known as writing ‘by the seat of one’s pants,’ an approach used by some writers who prefer to create as they go and already have plenty of writing experience.